-The DCUSA Panel established the DCP 209 Working Group to formulate an industry approach to the problem of unregistered consumers.
+The DCUSA Panel established the DCP 209 Working Group to formulate an industry approach to the problem of unregistered customers.
 An open invitation was issued to a wide audience including the DCUSA Contract Managers, the Distribution Charging Methodology Forum and the National Terms of Connection distribution lists.
+The Working Group consists of representatives from DNOs, IDNOs, Suppliers, Ofgem, Gemserv and other (non-DCUSA) parties.

+The Working Group actively sought to engage with Parties who would be impacted by this change.
+At DCUSA training sessions since May 2015 (approximately 80 attendees), small Supplier Parties were provided with an overview of the DCP 209 changes development and encouraged to get involved with this change based on the new obligations that it will introduce.

-The Working Group met on thirteen occasions and consists of representatives from DNOs, IDNOs, Suppliers, Ofgem, Gemserv and other (non-DCUSA) parties.
-Meetings were held in open session and the minutes and papers of each meeting are available on the DCUSA website – www.dcusa.co.uk.
+Meetings were held in open session.
+The minutes and papers of each meeting are available on the DCUSA website – www.dcusa.co.uk.

 All Working Group members were supportive of the general principle of DCP 209.